-With the help of technology, you can take lessons from Chris no matter where you live.
-For students 18 and older using a good Internet connection and Skype (a free online video calling service), you can take lessons from the comfort and privacy of your own home.
+With the help of technology, you can take flute lessons with Chris Potter no matter where you live.
+For students 18 and older using a good Internet connection and Skype (a free online video calling service), you can take flute lessons from a leading flute instructor from where ever you live.

 How does a Skype lesson work?
 Says Chris:

 Skype lessons are remarkably similar to in-person lessons.
 If you’re in my studio, you’d be standing in front of me, with your music on a stand, and playing the exercise or piece.
 I listen and provide feedback, and we work collaboratively from there throughout the lesson.
 Skype lessons are very similar in the playing and listening and collaboration; the audio and visual just happen to be over the Internet.

 Before each lesson, we’ll exchange email to decide the focus of the lesson—e.g., breathing, or vibrato, or a particular piece—based on your progress over the week, as well as questions or obstacles you’ve encountered.
 Also, if you’re working on material that I don’t have in my library, then you’ll scan and email it to me before the lesson.
 I maintain a folder with each student’s materials and records of previous lessons.